 Rapid accelerator mode supports signal logging, with the requirements and limitations described in Signal Logging in Rapid Accelerator Mode.

 Top-model and Model block software-in-the-loop (SIL) and processor-in-the-loop (PIL) simulation modes support signal logging.
-For a description of limitations, see Top-Model SIL/PIL Limitations and Model Block SIL/PIL Limitations in the Embedded Coder® documentation.
+For a description of limitations, see Top-Model SIL/PIL Limitations (Embedded Coder) and Model Block SIL/PIL Limitations (Embedded Coder).